Autism New Zealand to benefit from the Grocery Charity Ball 2015

-Started in 2004, The Grocery Charity Ball Trust has been established to run the premier event on the grocery industry social calendar and direct the profits to charitable trusts in New Zealand.
+Established in 2004, the Grocery Charity Ball is the premier event on the grocery industry’s social calendar, and directs the profits to charitable trusts in New Zealand.
 The annual event is held with the support of both Foodstuffs and Progressive, as well as the New Zealand Food & Grocery Council.